dojo/docs/dojox/calendar.rst

 dojox.calendar allows to display events in time and edit them.

 .. contents ::
 :depth: 3

 Introduction
 =============

-The dojox calendar widget displays events from a data store along time using widespread representation and allows to interactively edit the position in time and duration of these events.
+The dojox calendar widget displays events from a data store, and has several standard visual representations that allow the user to interactively edit the position the time and duration of these events.

-**Note**: On a supported version of Internet Explorer a standard doctype must be set on the page that includes the calendar for the calendar to be supported (see http://www.w3.org/QA/2002/04/valid-dtd-list.html).
+**Note**: On supported versions of Internet Explorer, a standard doctype must be set on the page that includes the calendar for the calendar to be supported (see http://www.w3.org/QA/2002/04/valid-dtd-list.html).

 **Terminology:** The "event" word can be interpreted in several ways in a calendar application context.
 So in this documentation we will use the following words to prevent confusion:
    * **data item**: item from the data store.
 A data item is the data representation of an event (e.g. Meeting at 9am to 10am).